 The main provider of secondary mental health services in Kent is Kent and Medway Partnership Trust (KMPT).
-A list of services and providers is found in the Appendix 1.
 For effective service planning, investment needs to be made appropriately across the mental health care pathways to maximise overall levels of mental wellness within the population.

 The term 'secondary' services for mental health must be used advisedly as current pathways of care are changing.
-In general this category refers to people with or in need of a diagnosis of a serious (sometimes referred to as severe) mental health illness, notably psychosis, bi-polar disorder, severe personality disorder and /or complex and psychotic depression.
+In general this category refers to people with or in need of a diagnosis of a serious (sometimes referred to as Severe) mental health illness, notably psychosis, bi-polar disorder, severe personality disorder and /or complex and psychotic depression.
 These are people who have disorders where the majority will have/ need a 'care programme' and thus be under the treatment of a 'psychiatric team'.